WANDS-HKUST/AutoLife/README.md

    - Benchmarking behavior understanding pipelines
    - Studying sensor-to-text alignment under real-world constraints

+5. **Reference Journals**

+   After the experiment, participants were asked to provide a short summary of their behaviors during the study period, which serves as reference journals for evaluation.
+We observed substantial diversity in how participants wrote their journals, including differences in:
+    - **Writing styles and formats**
+    - **Granularity of descriptions** (e.g., location described at the city / area / building / store level)
+    - **Intent or purpose** (e.g., *going somewhere for something*)
+    - **Subjective feelings and reflections**

+   To enable **unified and fair evaluation**, we standardized these reference journals by unifying formats and removing subjective feelings.
+It is important to note that in real-world life journaling, **all of this information is valuable**.
+Users may prefer different styles, levels of detail, and emotional expressions.
+Our standardization is solely for evaluation purposes and does not reflect an ideal or recommended journaling style in practice.

 # 📖 Citation

 If you use this dataset in your research, please cite our [IMWUT 2025 paper](https://dl.acm.org/doi/10.1145/3770683):